Financing your Education

 In-course Scholarships - additional competitive scholarships are available to first year and senior students who apply.
 Visit Student Awards for a complete list of scholarships and deadlines.

 Entrance Bursaries are awarded to full time first year students based exclusively on financial need.
-In 2007-08, the average bursary awarded was $1870.
+The maximum amount you are eligible for is $2,000.
 This money does not have to be repaid.

 Ontario Student Assistance Program (OSAP) helps students supplement the costs of post-secondary education.
 The guidance office at your school will have more information about the program.